a-berahman/dating-app/README.md

 - constants/: Application wide constants and error definitions
 - model/: Data structures that represent domain objects

+* for project layout I have used the following link as a reference: https://github.com/golang-standards/project-layout

 ## Technical Stack
 Go: Programming language.
 Echo: Web framework for handling HTTP requests.